Fort Lauderdale–Hollywood International Airport: Terminal 3

 Terminal 3 functions as the operating base for JetBlue, which they use for their domestic flights.
-Terminal 3 is also used by American Airlines, Avelo Airlines, Azul Brazilian Airlines, BermudAir, El Al, and Sun Country Airlines.
+Terminal 3 is also used by American Airlines, Avelo Airlines, Azul Brazilian Airlines, Porter Airlines, and Sun Country Airlines.
 It is also connected to Terminal 4 via a newly built walkway.

 Terminal 3 opened in March 1986 and it was originally known as the West Terminal.
 It was later known as Terminal 2 (with its concourses designated as C and D) until the terminals were renumbered in 1999.

 Terminal 4

-Terminal 4, previously known as the Green Terminal, contains Concourse G with 14 gates (Gates G1-G14).
-Terminal 4 functions as the operating base for Spirit Airlines.
+Terminal 4, previously known as the Green Terminal, contains Concourse G with 14 gates (Gates G1–G14).
 It is primarily used for international flights with JetBlue's international flights also operating from Terminal 4.
-Terminal 4 is also served by Air Transat, Avianca, Caribbean Airlines, Flair Airlines, and Porter Airlines.
+Terminal 4 is also served by Air Transat, Flair Airlines, and Sunrise Airways.

 Terminal 4 opened in August 1985 and it was initially known as the South Terminal.
 Service was inaugurated by a Concorde on opening day.
 The terminal originally contained a 10-gate concourse that was perpendicular to the terminal.
 It also included a ground-level wing on the east end known as the Commuter Terminal for airlines operating smaller propeller aircraft such as Air Sunshine and Cape Air.
 The terminal was later known as Terminal 3 (with its concourse designated as F).
 The terminal was renamed Terminal 4 and its concourse was named Concourse H when the terminals were renamed in 1999.
 Terminal 4 was renovated in the 2010s with the first phase of Concourse G opening in July 2015.
 Concourse G was complete by 2017 and the perpendicular Concourse H was then demolished.
 11 of the 14 gates in Concourse G are international/domestic capable, and one arrival area for bussing operations.
+Terminal 4 used to be the primary hub of the defunct Spirit Airlines.

 Future Terminal 5

 On October 9, 2023, Broward County officials held a groundbreaking ceremony for the airport's new Terminal 5 (T5).
 The $404 million, 230,000-square-foot facility will feature five new domestic gates, check-in and baggage areas, security screening, and a variety of retail and food services.
 T5 will connect to T4 and the Cypress parking garage through pedestrian bridges.
-The terminal is set for completion by mid-2026.
+The terminal is set for completion by 2030.